 The training for the competitions is coordinated by Skill Managers which are nominated by Skills Finland.
-Skill Managers gather up skills training teams which usually consist of the Manager his/herself, the expert of the upcoming competition and other trainers, such as former competitors or people from the working life.
-In addition, the Finnish national team prepares for the upcoming competition in training camps where the whole team participates.
+Skill Managers gather up Skills Training Teams which usually consist of the Manager his/herself, the expert of the upcoming competition and other professionals, such as former competitors or people from the labour market.
+In addition, the Finnish national team prepares for the upcoming competition at training camps which are participated by the whole team.

 Companies can participate in the skills training in many ways, such as by giving jobs or apprenticeships to graduating students or by offering their own workers for training or as trainers.
 Companies can also support training by: donating machinery, equipment and programs needed for training; offering short-term training; donating materials for training or competitions; or donating money for training purposes.
 Companies can also offer their own employees as judges for the vocational skills competitions.